Privacy policy

 How long we keep it

-We are required under UK tax law to keep your basic personal data (name, address, contact details) for a minimum of 6 years.
+We will keep your basic personal data (name, address, contact details) for as long as needed in order to service your Furniture Protection Plan.
 We destroy your data 7 years following the expiry of your policy or the closure of a claim on your policy, whichever is later.

 What are your rights?